 Today the National Corvette Museum celebrates International Women’s Day by honoring several iconic women who’ve made a positive impact throughout the Corvette community.
-Three of the four honorees are in the Corvette Hall of Fame, while the fourth is representative of a newly-founded women’s organization here at the NCM.
-The contributions Dollie Cole, Donna Mae Mims, Betty Skelton, and Elfi Wolfe Duntov have made to Corvette world are each significant in their own right.
+All four honorees are in the Corvette Hall of Fame.
+The contributions Dollie Cole, Donna Mae Mims, Betty Skelton, and Elfi Arkus-Duntov have made to Corvette world are each significant in their own right.

 While the world at large first came to know Dollie as the wife of Edward N. Cole, President of General Motors, she wasn’t the kind of automobile executive wife to let that be the one thing that defined her.
 Colorful, beautiful, driven and outspoken, she truly did live life to the fullest, building up a resume of accomplishments that included: accredited test driver and pilot, Senior Editor for a publishing company, author, television host, and she was even a model in print ads for Dr. Pepper.
 She could work out in the barn all day, and step into the most elite social situation without missing a beat.
 She was engaging and comfortable with anyone she met regardless of their station in life.
 She made it a point to make people feel valued whether it be an underprivileged child, the elevator operator, a Hollywood celebrity, top race car drivers, powerful business icons, or even the President of the United States.
 They all mattered to her, especially those who were defenseless–mainly children and animals.
 It would be the goal of her life to use her resources, abilities, time and energy to help them rather than looking for ways to be entertained.
 After her husband’s tragic death, Dollie became a cheerleader of sorts for Corvette.